-1. Briefly press the "LOAD" button.
-If the magazine in the player has an idle position where you can insert a disc, the disc number indicator associated with the idle position will blink.
+1. Briefly press the LOAD button.
+If the magazine in the player has a spare slot where you can insert a disc, the disc number indicator associated with the spare slot will blink.

-The positions in the magazine the indicator of which steadily lights up are already loaded with discs.
+The slots in the magazine the indicator of which steadily lights up are already loaded with discs.